Slalamander/inkBoard-docs/docs/source/tutorial/custom.rst

     :emphasize-lines: 5,6, 8

 .. note::
-    Chances are PythonScreenStackManager will change its name to be more convenient to include and reference in the documentation.
+    Under the hood, inkBoard dashboards are made using the PythonScreenStackManager module.
+    This module is developed alongside inkBoard, but for simplicity inkBoard has equivalent modules that link to the appropriate PSSM module.
+    Importing directly from PSSM should not be necessary for most basic custom functions and elements, however some references to the module may be made in the tutorial.

 First off, make a function that will update a button to show the coordinates you tapped on.
 The coordinates can be extracted from the :py:class:`InteractEvent <PythonScreenStackManager.pssm_types.InteractEvent>`.